-With the exception of Authorized and Responsible Employees, discussed in Section VIII(B), any individual may anonymously report allegations of Prohibited Conduct by telephone, email, or on-line through Maxient.
+With the exception of Authorized and Responsible Employees, discussed in Section VIII(B), any individual may anonymously report allegations of Prohibited Conduct by telephone, email, or online at hartford.edu/about/policies/title-ix or hartford.ethicspoint.com.
 Depending on the information provided, the University of Hartford's ability to take action in response to an anonymous report may be limited.